 17. Remind and Follow Up

-If you’re having a festive competition, giving away a voucher, a gift card, promoting your advent calendar, event, a festive podcast or a video – remind and follow up with your subscribers.
+If you’re having a festive competition, giving away a voucher or a gift card, or promoting your advent calendar, event, a festive podcast, or a video – remind and follow up with your subscribers.
 You’re offering something of value!